Princeton, Louisiana

 Princeton is an unincorporated community in Bossier Parish, Louisiana, United States.
 It is part of the Shreveport-Bossier City Metropolitan Statistical Area.
 The ZIP Code for Princeton is 71067.

 George Dement, the mayor of Bossier City from 1989 to 2005, was born in a farmhouse in Princeton in 1922.

+Education

+The all of Bossier Parish is in the Bossier Parish School District.

+There is a collective attendance boundary of T. L. Rodes Elementary School (in Eastwood CDP, PreKindergarten-Grade 1), Platt Elementary School (in Eastwood CDP, grades 2-3), and Princeton Elementary School (grades 4-5); Residents of that zone are also zoned to Haughton Middle School and Haughton High School.